 Why do you want to quit smoking?
 For your kids?
 For your family and loved ones?
 For the love of your health and well-being?
 Is it because of a health scare?
 List these reasons.
 Make sure they’re in front of you at all times.
 Pin it to your cubicle wall, if you must.
 Ensure that the reason is drilled in your subconscious mind so that you don’t allow yourself to slip.

 Very few people have stuck to their new year resolutions.
 Mondays never come.
 Do not procrastinate.
 Do it today, now.
 Decide that you want to quit smoking and start taking steps right away!

 You need not do it on your own.
 Get support from your loved ones.
 Read up on withdrawal symptoms and train your mind that these things are going to happen.
 Psyche yourself that you are not going to give in!
 Promise yourself a reward.
 Go online and read forums for people who have quit smoking.
 Keep yourself well-informed.

 Don’t cut cigarettes cold turkey, at once.
 Lower your intake gradually quit smoking for good.
 This will help you handle the withdrawal symptoms well.

 Go for nicotine replacement therapy or NRT.
 It can help you fight withdrawal symptoms and cravings and any other feelings of frustration or depression.
-Try oral nicotine gums, or nicotine patches that give your body a nicotine fix via the skin.
+Try this Champix 1 mg and Champix Starter Pack, which helps to quit smoking.
 These are some great ways to overcome cravings, but go for them after you’ve stopped smoking cigarettes.